 Much of what is presented is speculative as the work was still in the ‘sketchpad’ stage: i.e. developing concepts and ideas that needed the support of primary and secondary sources – or removal if no solid material on which to base an argument could be found.
 Quite frankly, my opening gambit needs a major overhaul, while the middle part jumps from a more generalist discussion on late-Victorian concerns about degeneration to freak shows far too abruptly.
 In addition, there is a lack of conclusion because the work was not even 25% complete.
 So why present this?
 Because I think there are the kernels of good ideas here that others might find of interest.

 Commentators exploring London’s Twilight City of the late-Victorian and early-Edwardian period offer a myriad of differing opinions when discussing the concerns voiced about poverty, decay and corruption of the body.
 Oftentimes, London was viewed as the end-product of capitalism, a vampiric city that leeched its workers' vitality and forced many to devolve into troglodyte half-persons.
-Jack London vividly descibed this kind of world in his work The People of the Abyss.
+Jack London vividly described this kind of world in his work The People of the Abyss.
 ‘The streets were filled with a new and different race of people, short of stature and of wretched and beer-sodden appearance… Here and there lurched a drunken man or woman, and in the air was obscene with sounds of jangling and squabbling.’
 These were the ‘feeble, besotted and imbecile.’

 Jack London’s account of his night walk along Commercial Street from Whitechapel to Spitalfields comprises one of his most powerful passages.
 ‘I saw a nightmare,’ he wrote, ‘a fearful slime that quickened the pavement with life, a mess of unmentionable obscenity that put into eclipse the “nightly horror” of Piccadilly and the Strand.
 It was a menagerie of garmented bipeds that looked something like humans and more like beasts.’
 But not all in the Twilight City were weak, according to Jack London.
 Indeed, there were bestial men who prowled the streets looking for quarry – either the the unwary or those who had simply gone astray.
 When they attack, London wrote, ‘they spring upon their human prey [and] are known even to bend the victim backward and double its body till the back is broken.’